openpharma/mmrm/.github/CONTRIBUTING.md

 1. `docker`.
 This tool will create a distinct environment which allows you to separate the host system and development system.
 2. `gitkraken`.
 This tool is a super useful in visualizing git commit graphs, file history, etc.
 3. `lintr`.
 This R package will allow you to perform static code analysis.
-See [.lintr](lintr).
+See [.lintr][lintr].
 4. `pre-commit`.
 This is a python module that allow you to identify issues before you commit.
-See [.pre-commit-config.yaml](pre-commit).
+See [.pre-commit-config.yaml][pre-commit].

 ### Issue labels